18F/handbook/pages/18f/projects-partners/leading-projects.md

 expectations or communication preferences.
 This is a good time to bring in a facilitator from outside the project to help the team reflect on what is and isn’t going well, and then help the team come up with alternative methods in the future.
-Try {% slack_channel "helpwanted" %} to ask for a facilitator.
+Try {% slack_channel "18f-helpwanted" %} to ask for a facilitator.

 ### Manage work so it is equitably distributed